 2) When in Braunschweig, make your time memorable and go on a guided tour.

-3) Our readers love Germany and if you need further travel inspiration, check out some of their very favourite posts.
+3) Our readers love Germany and if you need further travel inspiration, check out some of their very favorite posts.

 - A Day Trip from Berlin To Görlitz In Photos – Take a day trip from Berlin to Görlitz, one of Germany’s prettiest towns.
 With a stunning old town & proximity to Poland, it’s worth a visit.

-- Photos From The Hanse Sail In Rostock, Germany – The annual Hanse Sail in Rostock is Germany’s most popular maritime festivals.
+- Photos From The Hanse Sail In Rostock, Germany – The annual Hanse Sail in Rostock is Germany’s most popular maritime festival.
 See our photos of tall ships and medieval entertainment.